jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/2_abstract.md

 ---
 id: abstract
 title: "2.
 Abstract"
+summary:
-checklist: Include all items from the _PRISMA 2020 for Abstracts_ checklist.
+    text: Include all items from the _PRISMA 2020 for Abstracts_ checklist.
 ---

 ## Essential elements